 Please support ONE Campaign and help release millions of Africans from the grip of extreme poverty.
 It costs you nothing but your voice.

 In 2018, I undertook a DNA test with Ancestry.com.
 Our family has long suspected we have African roots on my mother’s side.
-That turned out to be true with 1% of my DNA being from Mali in West Africa.
-I was thrilled, and we were glad to have the mystery of our darker skin resolved.
-Now, I am an even greater advocate for ONE Campaign, and I am exploring that 1% online as often as I can.
+That turned out to be true, with 1% of my DNA being from Mali in West Africa, and another 1% from Cameroon/Congo/Western Bantu Peoples (the DNA research is updated annually, by the way).
+I was thrilled, and we were glad to have the mystery of our roots resolved.
+I am an even greater advocate for ONE Campaign, and I am exploring that 1% online as often as I can.

 You might also enjoy reading this Brookings analysis, Foresight Africa: Top Priorities for the Continent in 2019.“Africa is brimming with promise and, in some places, peril.
 With its array of contributions, this year’s edition reflects both the diversity of the continent and the common threads that bind it together.
 With that aim, we hope to promote and inform a dialogue that will generate sound practical strategies for achieving shared prosperity across the continent.”